 It seems likely that the iWatch will be hitting the shelves at around £130.00.
 But what will it do and what’s the point?
 Well it’s a watch, it will tell the time…..yes, and….?
 Well it’s unclear and as always with the new products bought to the world by large tech companies there’s a degree of mystery and cloak and dagger so that rival firms (Samsung are also in the game apparently) cannot get the jump on features and looks.
 But there must be an upside for them somewhere with that sort of price tag its got to do more than tell the time!
 Maybe it will link to the Glasses, or to your iPhone, or ….we don’t really know.

 According to Bloomberg, Apple has a team of around 100 designers working on “a wristwatch-like device that may perform some of the tasks now handled by the iPhone and iPad” Maybe the burgeoning fitness apps will sit well on the iWatch for performance monitoring and ready visibility it seems a good fit.
 But that’s pure conjecture, nothing more, nothing less.Only time will tell for certain…groan….”watch” this space (double groan).

 Only 5 short years have passed since Android phones were launched.
 The positive for Google is that the more of the devices there are, the more apps get downloaded, it’s a perfect model.
+It would seem that one thing people love is the games on Android though, and that has clearly made a difference.
 There are already a total of over 900 million devices worldwide on the Android system and at this rate it’s only going to be 6 months until the billionth device goes live.
 Staggering numbers which must be daunting for all the competition no matter which part of the world it is coming from.